MDK-Packs/vscode-cmsis-solution-docs/docs/importuv.md

-# Import a Keil uVision project
+# Import a Keil µVision project

 With the CMSIS Solution extension, you can convert Keil μVision project to a CMSIS solution.